-New trends in surgical treatment of thoracolumbar fractures
+New trends in surgical treatment of thoraco-lumbar fractures

 Trauma and spine surgeons have always been striving to offer the best possible treatment while reducing aggressiveness of surgery.
-Several technical and implant innovations have been made these last years and help the surgeon to reduce soft tissue damage.
+Several technical and implant innovations have been made these last years and help us to reduce soft tissue damage.

-Video assisted endoscopy is a valuable tool to perform corpectomies and anterior column reconstruction.
+Video assisted endoscopy is an option to perform corpectomies and anterior column reconstruction.
 Obviously, there still is a need for a minimal skin incision size to get the implants in place.
 Other techniques addressing the anterior column (vertebral body) are cementoplasties (vertebroplasties) or balloon kyphoplasties.
-These techniques have proven to be useful in osteoporotic fractures of patients of 60 years or older(Wardlaw, Cummings et al. 2009).
-However, the long term fate of synthetic cements like PMMA injected in the vertebral body is unknown, an issue in young active patients.
-Biologically active cements have also been proposed, but seem to be more friable.
-Those treatments are currently evaluated by ongoing clinical studies.
-Less invasive posterior based techniques are now also available and can interestingly be used in osseous lesions (type A fractures and type B with predominantly bony lesions).
+These techniques have since long been recommended for management of painful osteoporotic fractures of patients of 60 years or older, unresponsive to medical treatment (Wardlaw, Cummings et al. 2009).
+A great controversy has however recently risen from two recently published randomized studies (Buchbinder, Osborne et al. 2009; Kallmes, Comstock et al. 2009).
+Biologically active cements have also been proposed for the treatment of fractures in younger patients, but seem to be more friable.
+Those treatments are currently being evaluated by ongoing clinical studies, and in our opinion, indications of cementoplasties in high energy spine trauma have to be discussed separately from indications in osteoporotic fractures.

+Less invasive posterior based stabilization techniques are now also available and can interestingly be applied in osseous lesions (type A fractures and type B with predominantly bony lesions).
 They consist in percutaneous pedicle screw and rod placement.
 There is an obvious interest in applying these techniques in patients with high risk of perioperative cardiopulmonary complications.

-More interestingly will be to asses the results of combinations of all these less invasive surgical techniques.
+More interestingly will be to assess the results of combinations of all these less invasive surgical techniques.
 To give an example, a fracture stabilization by posterior percutaneous pedicle screw fixation combined to percutaneous vertebral body fracture reduction and injection of a bioactive cement, such as it is already done nowadays in several trauma centers across Europe.

-Aebi, M., V. Arlet, et al. (2007).
+1. Aebi, M., V. Arlet, et al. (2007).
 AOSpine Manual, Thieme.